simonguld/CellSegmentationTracker/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+* Python 3.9 (possibly 3.8 and/or 3.10 will work as well)
+* Java 8
+* Jython 2.7
+* Fiji 2.9, and the TrackMate-Cellpose extension

-* Cellpose (in virtual environmate)
+* Cellpose 2.0 (in a virtual environment)
-* Fiji -> trackmate-cellpose
-* Java 8, Jython
-* whatever packages I'm using (in a nice format?
-Possibly to allow pip install ...) python 3.9

 ### Installation

 1. Download and unpack the newest version of Fiji.
 Follow the instructions on https://imagej.net/software/fiji/downloads.
 2. (??)
 Download and install Java 8 here: https://www.oracle.com/java/technologies/downloads/#java8-windows
+3. Download and install Jython.
+Follow the instructions on https://www.jython.org/installation.html
-3. Install the TrackMate extension Trackmate-Cellpose.
+4. Install the TrackMate extension Trackmate-Cellpose.
 To see how, visit: https://imagej.net/plugins/trackmate/detectors/trackmate-cellpose.
 Make sure to update it after installation.
-4. Create a virtual enviroment called cellpose using Python 3.9 (it might also work with python 3.8 and 3.10).
+5. Create a virtual environment called cellpose using Python 3.9 (it might also work with python 3.8 and 3.10).
 Follow the instructions on https://pypi.org/project/cellpose/.
 If you have a GPU available, consider installing the gpu-version; it drastically increases the segmentation speed
-5. From the cellpose virtual environment, install CellSegmentationTracker using the following command:
+6. From the cellpose virtual environment, install CellSegmentationTracker using the following command:

    ```
    python -m pip install git+https://github.com/simonguld/CellSegmentationTracker.git
    ```
-6. Now you should be good to go!
+7. Now you should be good to go!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>